How to boost your affiliate marketing with email campaigns

 After you find an affiliate product you want to promote, and got accepted in their affiliate program, it’s important you start building an email list.
 In short, this means you set up your email provider, sign up forms and automatic drip emails.

 Check out our guide on building an email list for affiliate marketing to get this done.

 After you set up the groundwork for getting subscribers and sending out emails, it’s time to think about your email campaigns.
 Email marketing for affiliates is a great way to boost your affiliate referrals.
 Thus, having a strong campaign strategy is crucial for success.

 Let’s get started!

 Determine your goal

 So your goal is to get more affiliate commissions?
-Sounds like a plan, but instead of focussing on a 1 time sale, try to think about the future.
+Sounds like a plan, but instead of focusing on a 1 time sale, try to think about the future.

 Ask yourself: What do I want to achieve with my emails in the long run?